3.2. CPU Performance Options

 Use this option to adjust the amount of virtual CPUs (vCPUs) available to the guest.
 If you allocate more than is available on the host (known as overcommitting), a warning is displayed, as shown in the following image:

 CPUs are overcommitted when the sum of vCPUs for all guests on the system is greater than the number of host CPUs on the system.
 You can overcommit CPUs with one or multiple guests if the total number of vCPUs is greater than the number of host CPUs.

 As with memory overcommitting, CPU overcommitting can have a negative impact on performance, for example in situations with a heavy or unpredictable guest workload.
-See the Red Hat Enterprise Linux Virtualization Deployment and Administration Guide, Overcommitting with KVM for more details on overcommitting.
+See the Virtualization Deployment and Administration Guide for more details on overcommitting.

 3.2.2.
 Option: CPU Configuration